 - Play Hard to Get

 If you want to focus and become more productive, you need to free yourself from distractions.
 Do this by turning off all alerts, including email, phone, apps, social media, etc. Signal "do not disturb" by closing your door, turning on your out-of-office assistant, or wearing headphones.
-If you really want to play hard to get, go someplace where people can't find or disrupt you.

 You don't need to do these things all the time, but try implementing these strategies and gift yourself the space to focus, concentrate, and get done what you set out to accomplish.